VITA Orientations for the 2022-2023 Season

-Every year, the Capital Area United Way’s Volunteer Income Tax Assistance program provides free tax services to thousands of individuals and families throughout the Capital Area.
+Every year, the United Way of South Central Michigan’s Volunteer Income Tax Assistance program provides free tax services to thousands of individuals and families throughout the Capital Area.
 You can help us provide an invaluable service by volunteering with the VITA program.
 This year, we will be hosting regular, virtual, orientation sessions to give prospective volunteers a chance to learn about the program, meet staff and some other volunteers, as well as ask questions.
-All sessions will be held via Zoom and last roughly one hour.
+All sessions last roughly one hour.

-Click on the link below to view the orientation dates.
-To RSVP for one of the sessions or to get more information, please email Nick Miller at email@example.com.
-Events with zero attendees will be cancelled!
+Click on the link below to view the orientation dates once they have been posted starting in late fall.
+To RSVP for one of the sessions or to get more information, please email Nick Miller at firstname.lastname@example.org.

 We look forward to meeting you!